Enormous iceberg heads towards island in South Atlantic | DW | 04.11.2020

 Scientists had expected A68a to shatter after breaking off from the Larsen C ice shelf on the east coast of the Antarctic Peninsula in summer 2017.

-According to the European Space Agency (ESA), the icy giant has lost at least two chunks during long journey, prior to which it was roughly twice the size of Luxemburg.
+According to the European Space Agency (ESA), the icy giant has lost at least two chunks during long journey, prior to which it was roughly twice the size of Luxembourg.

 What is particularly concerning about this one is not only its size, but its shallow shape, explains Tarling.
 According to ESA it is only a few hundred meters thick.